Top 15 Best Cameras for Youtube 2021

 I know A LOT of people that think this camera is the ultimate recording device, and so they will buy it for any purpose.

 This is a big mistake.
 GoPro is made for shoots that are impossible with another kind of camera, mainly because of their size and rugged build.

 They are made for very particular environments.
 And these environments do not include calmly walking while talking to the camera.

-That’s why looking at video recorded by these cameras for too long can make you dizzy.
-Their sound is utterly awful, and the colors look really cold—mainly because they are made to record under water, where light is naturally bluish.
+That’s why looking at videos recorded by these cameras for too long can make you dizzy.
+Their sound is utterly awful, and the colors look really cold—mainly because they are made to record underwater, where light is naturally bluish.